albertbautista/community-share-web-app/README.md

    ```
    npm run dev
    ```
-8. In the terminal you should see the server running, where it should display the URL of the Frontend local server at running at http://localhost:3000
+8. In the terminal you should see the server running, where it should display the URL of the Frontend local server running at http://localhost:3000
-9. Paste the URL into browser to view the frontend UI
+9. Paste the URL into browser to view the Frontend UI
 10. To close the server, on the terminal use the shortcut:
    ```
    Ctrl + C